bill-kidwell-uk/GettingItWrong/README.md

 GettingItWrong
 ==============

-A script to analyze the impact of error in classification of Software Faiklures
+A script to analyze the impact of error in classification of Software Failures